Elaine Wiant, President/LWV-TEF Chair (Dallas)

 Margaret (Peggy) Hill, Vice President (Bay Area)

 Hill joined the League of Women Voters in 1973 in Richardson, Texas where she became President.
-In 1979 she moved to Houston, Tx and joined LWV Houston Area serving on the Board, as a Unit Chair and Chairperson for Election Central and Education.
-She served on the LWVUS Board of Directors between 2010 and 2012 and co-chaired the National Education Study.
-Currently she is a Shur Fellow working with Arizona and California Leagues.
-She will be on the LWVTX Board of Directors beginning in 2014 and is currently a member of the LWV Bay Area.
-Dr. Hill is a teacher in Language and Literacy and directed the National Writing Project site at University of Houston-Clear Lake for 20 years.
+In Houston she joined LWV Houston Area serving on the Board as a Unit Chair and Chairperson for Election Central and Education.
+She later served on the LWVUS Board of Directors co-chairing the National Education Study and as a National Coach-Shur Fellow working with Arizona and California Leagues.
+She served four years on the LWVTX Board of Directors and chaired the Services to Local Leagues.
+She is currently a member of the LWV Bay Area.
+Dr. Hill, now retired, chaired the Language and Literacy Department and directed the National Writing Project site at University of Houston-Clear Lake for 20 years.

 Nancy Parra, Vice President (Houston Area)